filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-deals/verified-deals/index.md

 toc: true
 ---

 The goal of Filecoin is to be the decentralized storage network for humanity’s most important information.
 With that in mind, it is vital to onboard real and valuable data onto the network.
 Filecoin Plus (Fil+) is a social trust program that incentivizes storage providers to store that data in _verified deals_.
-A deal is _verified_ when the data owner (i.e. the client) undergoes a verification process, where a group of community _notaries_ judge the client and their particular usage of Filecoin to be useful or valuable in some way<!--TODO NOBLOCK STEF BOB how? -->.
+A deal is _verified_ when the data owner (i.e. the client) undergoes a verification process, where a group of community _notaries_ judge the client and their particular usage of Filecoin to be useful or valuable towards the Filecoin mission statement, to store and preserve humanity's most important data.
 Notaries are responsible for asking questions to the client and conducting due diligence to build reasonable confidence in the trustworthiness of the client and their use case.

 ## DataCap